utilitywarehouse/tf_kube_matchbox/README.md

 # tf_kube_matchbox

-This terraform module creates configuration to launch a kubernetes cluster taht can be stored in a matchbox server.
+This terraform module creates configuration to launch a kubernetes cluster that can be stored in a matchbox server.
 It's designed to synergise well with [tf_kube_ignition](https://github.com/utilitywarehouse/tf_kube_ignition).

 ## Input Variables